It gives me great pleasure to announce the successful conclusion of the

 2016 WildArt Mongolia Expedition!

 The fourth Expedition traveled to the Great Gobi A Strictly Protected Area (see map below) to try to see critically endangered Gobi bear and, if possible, meet with the researchers.
 The current estimate is that there are around 40 bears.
 They are a brown bear (Ursus arctos gobiensis).
 While we did not see any bears, but did see tracks and scat, we had a great sighting of equally endangered wild bactrian camels and a variety of birds and small mammals.
 I also arranged for us to visit with staff and local herder families who are involved with the Mongolian Bankhar Dog Project, which is breeding the traditional mastiff-type guard dogs, bonding the puppies with livestock and placing them with families who live where their animals are exposed to predation.
 The dogs will stay with the sheep and goats 24/7.
 One goal of the project is to reduce the killing of predators like snow leopards and wolves.
 Another is to address desertification, an increasing problem in Mongolia.

 The Expedition is concluded for 2016.
-I am leaving most of the information here because I will be doing another one next year and this basic information will still apply
+I am leaving most of the information here because I will be doing another one in 2019 and this basic information will still apply

 To reserve your place on the Expedition, please pay a deposit on the Nomadic Journeys website here.
 For “Trip Name”, write WildArt Mongolia Expedition.
 While you’re on their site you can explore their options for before or after the Expedition, including self-guided ger camp stays.

 If you have any questions, please don’t hesitate to write to me via the contact form on my website.
 Further information will be sent on expected weather conditions and equipment/clothing suggestions to those who are participating.